EVORA-project/evora-ontology/models/docs/recombinantPartIdentification.md

 ## Comments

-* Information not required if the current biological part constitutes the complete biological material
+* Information not required if the current biological part constitutes the complete biological material.

 ## Identifier and Mapping Information